collectiveaccess/CollectiveAccessManual/providence/user/dataModelling/introductionData.md

 Relationships are bi-directional links between pairs of records.
 They may be created between records in any
 [primary table](https://camanual.whirl-i-gig.com/providence/user/dataModelling/primaryTables) without
 restriction.
-All relationships include references to [relationship types] -- configurable specifiers that distinguish different kinds of relationships that may occur.
-Relationship types between object and entity records might include, for example, \"creator\", \"donor\" and \"subject\".
+All relationships include references to *relationship types* -- configurable specifiers that distinguish different kinds of relationships that may occur.
+Relationship types between object and entity records might include, for example, \"creator\," \"donor\," and \"subject\".

 Any number of relationships can be created between a pair of records,